-This year-long professional development program is designed to take mid-career researchers to the next level in their research and leadership potential.
-Through in-person sessions, webinars and individualized guidance throughout the year, participants will build networks, identify new opportunities and develop tools and skills necessary to become the next change agents at their institution.
+This year-long professional development program was designed to take mid-career researchers to the next level in their research and leadership potential.
+Through in-person sessions, webinars and individualized guidance throughout the year, participants build networks, identify new opportunities and develop tools and skills necessary to become the next change agents at their institution.

 - Identify opportunities to build and lead collaborative research programs and centers at their institution;

 - Identify key organizational structures, policies, practices and resources essential for the growth of successful research programs;